 - Industry experts and peers are the top 2 resources for B2B buyers to get advice.
 B2B Buyer’s Survey Report

-How to create winning B2B referral marketing programs, and gain new business
+How to create winning B2B referral marketing programs

 So, what are some of the best practices for creating a B2B referral program?
 These stats provide the answers: